Optimization

 Ruggero Gabbrielli presents

-faces) whose cost (5.303) is intermediary between
+faces) whose cost (5.303) is intermediate between

 the Weaire-Phelan foam (5.288) and Kelvin's foam (5.306).

-Gabbrielli has dubbed this structure "P42a".
+He calls this structure "P42a".

-Its repeating pattern consists of 14 curved
+The repeating pattern consists of 14 curved

-"polyhedra" of 4 different types
+cells of 4 different types

-(10 tetradecahedra and
+(ten tetradecahedra and four tridecahedra).

-an average
+It has an average

-of 96/7 = 13.714285... faces per cell).
+of 96/7 = 13.714285... faces per cell.

 The above pictures for the A15 and P42a foams were